sensorario/go-book/Introduction/variables.md

 var c = 42
 ```

-Can be written also omitting var keyword for each statement.
+Can be also omitted var keyword for each statement.

 ```go
 var (